Beckfords Pencilfish Care Guide: Tank Setup, Diet, Tank Mates & More

 Can Beckford’s pencilfish be kept with shrimp?

-Adult cherry shrimp and other similarly sized shrimp are generally safe with Beckford’s pencilfish.
+Adult cherry shrimp and other similarly sized shrimp are safe with Beckford’s pencilfish.
 However, very small shrimp and baby shrimp may be picked off, since these fish are micropredators that naturally hunt tiny invertebrates.
 If breeding shrimp is your priority, provide dense moss and plant cover to give shrimplets hiding spots.

 How many Beckford’s pencilfish should I keep together?